Man killed, woman critically hurt in Nevada motorcycle crash

 SEARCHLIGHT, Nev.
 (AP) — Authorities say a man is dead and a woman injured after a motorcycle crash near Searchlight.

-Nevada Highway Patrol officials say the motorcycle crashed shortly Saturday morning on U.S. Highway 95.
+Nevada Highway Patrol officials say the motorcycle crashed Saturday morning on U.S. Highway 95.

 The male driver was pronounced dead at the scene while the woman riding on the back of the bike was airlifted to a hospital with critical injuries.